After a reservation is confirmed, both parties are given each other’s full name and phone number.

 You will receive a reservation confirmation email to let you know about the upcoming reservation, which will include a link to view the full itinerary on Airbnb:

-You can also get this information by logging into Airbnb and going to Your Reservations.
+You can also get this information by logging into Airbnb and going to Reservations.

 Should you wish, you’re able to continue messaging your guest through the Airbnb messaging platform.

-These days, many guests use the text messaging app Whatsapp.
-Upon confirmation of a reservation, you will receive your guest’s mobile phone number.
 Using Whatsapp is especially useful for communicating with international guests who aren’t on your local country’s telecommunication network.
-Alternatively, standard SMS works just as effectively for local guests from your country too.
+Alternatively, standard SMS or Apple’s iMessage works just as effectively for local guests from your country or non-Whatsapp users too.

-Even if you send your guests an introductory email, it’s still a good idea to also send them a brief text message too.
-You may wish to introduce yourself or let them know that they’re able to contact you through that number (or Whatsapp) if they have any questions.
-You can even let them know that you’ve also sent them an introductory email too.
+Even if you send your guests an introductory message, it’s still a good idea to also send them this brief text message too.
+You may wish to introduce yourself or let them know that they’re able to contact you on that number if they have any questions.
+You can also let them know that you’ve just sent them an message with some information and/or questions too.

 Despite the usefulness of alternative communication options like text messaging, calling and private email channels; try default to communicating via Airbnb’s private messaging system on the Airbnb platform after having established these other communication channels.
 Doing so will streamline messages into a single repository both you and your guest are able to reference again in the future, and provide a heightened level of safety and accountability.